Google suspends AI-generated images of people after racial inaccuracies - ExBulletin

 Google suspends AI-generated images of people after racial inaccuracies

-(Bloomberg) – Alphabet Inc.’s Google said it would suspend human image generation by its powerful artificial intelligence model Gemini after criticism over its handling of race.
+Alphabet Inc.'s Google has announced it will temporarily suspend human image generation from its powerful artificial intelligence model, Gemini, following criticism over its handling of race.

 Google said in a post to X on Thursday that it is already working to address recent issues with Geminis' image generation functionality.
 We have temporarily suspended human image generation and plan to re-release an improved version soon.